The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: Physical analysis

 To make our analysis more visual, we will consider the domain $D$ to be a cube with an edge of length $L$.
 In this case $[m] = (m_1, m_2, m_3)$ and

-Let's study at the asymptotic expressions for the specified cubic domain in formula (\ref{energ_2}). \begin{enumerate} \item[I.] Numbers $[m]$ are small, number $n$ is satisfied to congition $\sigma_{ph}^2 n < 1$.
+Let's study at the asymptotic expressions for the specified cubic domain in formula (\ref{energ_2}). \begin{enumerate} \item[I.] Numbers $[m]$ are small, number $n$ is satisfied to condition $\sigma_{ph}^2 n < 1$.
 In this case energy levels will be as follows:

 where $n = 0,1,2,\dots,$ and $m_1,\,m_2,\, m_3 = 1,2,\dots, M$.
 According to Eq.(\ref{asympt_1}), the distance between the nearby levels is as follows:

 In this case, we have a hierarchy of levels that are not equally distant.
 As the number $n$ gets larger, the distance between levels decreases.
 These levels are shown in Figure \ref{E_lev1}, where the constant $E_{{\sf h}}$ is used as the unit for energy and the constant $\omega = 100$ is selected.
 We will discuss the structure of the individual columns in Figure \ref{E_lev1} later.